 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The Standard Option calendar year deductible is \$400 per person (\$800 per family) for services of PPO providers and \$600 per person (\$1,500 per family) for services of Non-PPO providers. - The Value Plan calendar year deductible is \$600 per person (\$1,200 per family) for services of PPO providers and \$900 per person (\$1,800 per family) for services of Non-PPO providers. - The Non-PPO benefits are the regular benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, Non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with Medicare and other coverage.. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.).

-PLEASE REMEMBER THAT ANY SURGICAL SERVICES THAT REQUIRE AN INPATIENT ADMISSION MUST BE PRECERTIFIED.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The Standard Option calendar year deductible is \$400 per person (\$800 per family) for services of Network providers and \$600 per person (\$1,500 per family) for services of Non-Network providers. - The Value Plan calendar year deductible is \$600 per person (\$1,200 per family) for services of Network providers and \$900 per person (\$1,800 per family) for services of Non-Network providers. - The Non-Network benefits are the regular benefits of this Plan.
+Network benefits apply only when you use a Network provider.
+When no Network provider is available, Non-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with Medicare and other coverage. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - PLEASE REMEMBER THAT ANY SURGICAL SERVICES THAT REQUIRE AN INPATIENT ADMISSION MUST BE PRECERTIFIED.
 Please refer to the precertification information shown in Section 3.

-Benefits description You pay Delicitis description After the calendar year deductible year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
 Surgical procedures Standard Option Value Plan A comprehensive range of services, such as: Operative procedures (performed by the primary surgeon) Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Endoscopy procedures (diagnostic and surgical) Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices. (see Section 5(a) - Orthopedic and prosthetic devices for device coverage information) Voluntary sterilization for men Treatment of severe burns Correction of amblyopia & strabismus Note: Preauthorization is required for all spinal surgeries.
 Call us at 1-800-410-7778.
 See Other services under You need prior Plan approval for certain services on page 18.
 Note: Voluntary sterilization procedures for women, and surgically implanted contraceptives and intrauterine devices (IUDs) are covered under Family planning, Section 5(a).
-PPO: 10% of the Plan's allowance Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount PPO: Nothing for services provided in the outpatient department of a hospital or an ambulatory surgical center (No deductible); 20% of the Plan's allowance for services provided during an inpatient hospitalization or in a physician's office (calendar year deductible applies) Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount
+Network: 10% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: Nothing for services provided in the outpatient department of a hospital or an ambulatory surgical center (No deductible); 20% of the Plan's allowance for services provided during an inpatient hospitalization or in a physician's office (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount

-$Surgical\ procedures-continued\ on\ next\ page$
+Surgical procedures - continued on next page